 - Easily frightened or startled

-- Angry outbursts without any provocation
+- Anger outbursts without any provocation

 Disruptive and out-of-control behavior, extreme separation anxiety, etc., are seen in young children who cannot verbalize their feelings or thoughts of traumatic experiences.
 In addition, they can have an extreme fear of being away from parents or caregivers.